ankurkohli007/Research_Track_II_Assignment_1_Documentation_Sphinx/README.md

 sudo apt-get install doxygen-gui
 ```

-*On Ubuntu (and on the Docker image, but without sudo)
+#On Ubuntu (and on the Docker image, but without sudo).

 Now, ***Doxygen GUI*** will open as shown in figure below: